 Select photographs of emergency events to use in this activity.
-The Ministry of Civil Defence & Emergency Management has a photo library of New Zealand emergency events.
+The National Emergency Management Agency has a photo library of New Zealand emergency events.

 Use blank paper to cover part of each photo.
 The part of the photograph students can see will give clues, but not the whole story.
 Ask students to describe what they think the whole photo shows.
 As they talk, gradually expose more of the photo.
 Throughout this process, ask guiding questions.